 An anisotropic magnetic susceptibility causes alignment of the molecule in the external magnetic field.
 As molecular orientations are no longer sampled uniformly, shielding tensors may no longer average to their isotropic values.
-In this situation, the chemical shift actually observed in the paramagnetic sample contains contributions from residual anisotropic chemical shifts (RACS) arising from non-zero averaging of the chemical shift anisotropy (CSA) tensor.
+In this situation, the chemical shift actually observed in the paramagnetic sample contains contributions from residual anisotropic chemical shifts (RACSs) arising from non-zero averaging of the chemical shift anisotropy (CSA) tensor.
 Paramagpy supports PCS calculations that include RACS corrections (John et al., 2005).
-Paramagpy provides standard CSA tensors for amide 1H-spins and backbone amide 15N- and carbonyl 13C-spins (Cornilescu and Bax, 2000).
-Customized CSA tensors may also be set for any of the nuclear spins.
+Paramagpy provides standard CSA tensors for amide H spins and backbone amide N and carbonyl C spins (Cornilescu and Bax, 2000).
+Customised CSA tensors may also be set for any of the nuclear spins.

-In addition to the CSA tensor, there is also a dipolar shielding tensor σ at the site of a nuclear spin, which arises from the magnetic susceptibility of the paramagnetic centre.
+In addition to the CSA tensor, there is also a dipolar shielding tensor $\sigma$ at the site of a nuclear spin, which arises from the magnetic susceptibility of the paramagnetic centre.
 In analogy to the RACS effect, this can lead to a residual anisotropic dipolar shift (RADS), which is a small perturbation to the observed PCS in paramagnetic samples arising from molecular alignment (Bertini et al., 2002b).
 Paramagpy includes RADS as an option in the PCS calculation and $\Delta \chi$ -tensor fitting routines.

-Systematic errors in experimental PCS values can arise due to variations in the carrier frequency or calibration of the NMR spectra recorded of the diamagnetic and paramagnetic species.
-This offset can be included as a parameter during the fitting of $\Delta \chi$ tensors, although doing so is meaningful only, if a sufficient number of PCS data are available to avoid over-fitting.
+Systematic errors in experimental PCS values can arise due to variations in the carrier frequency or calibration of the recorded NMR spectra of the diamagnetic and paramagnetic species.
+This offset can be included as a parameter during the fitting of $\Delta \chi$ tensors, although doing so is meaningful only if a sufficient number of PCS data are available to avoid overfitting.